STAT545-UBC-hw-2018-19/hw01-ErnestL91/README.md

 ## About Myself

 I am a Year 2 student in the Masters of Science program from the Faculty of [School Population and Public Health (SPPH)](http://www.spph.ubc.ca/).
+My name is pronounced the same as 'earnest', but spelling is just a little bit different.

 <br/>